15 TV Shows That Lost Their Stars

 Superstore, America Ferrera

-Technically speaking, America Ferrera hasn't left Superstore yet, even though she announced her departure from the series in March.
+America Ferrera announced her departure from Superstore in March 2020.
 While Season 5 was set to be her last, the coronavirus pandemic cut production short and the season was forced to end on a cliffhanger, with Ferrera's character, Amy, being offered a new job in California.
-Ferrera will return for the beginning of the next season to resolve the storyline—and Amy's romance with Ben Feldman's Jonah—before Superstore soldiers on without her.
-And for more series suffering production delays due to the pandemic, here are 10 Beloved TV Shows You Won't See Again in 2020.
+Ferrera returned for the beginning of the next season to resolve the storyline—and Amy's romance with Ben Feldman's Jonah—before Superstore soldiered on without her.

 The X-Files, David Duchovny